-Except at move-in inspections, the resident is not required to be present for the inspection.
-The resident may attend the inspection if he or she wishes.
+While the resident is required to be present for move-in inspections, the resident is not required to be present for other types of inspections.
+The resident may attend the inspection if they wish.

 If no one is at home, the inspector will enter the unit, conduct the inspection and leave a copy of the inspection report in the unit.